Townsend police sergeant, wife identified as victims in deadly wrong-way NH crash

 Neeper was also taken to Exeter Hospital with non-life-threatening injuries.

-Route 101 westbound at exit 7 was closed for several hours as state police investigated.
+Route 101 westbound at exit 7 was closed for several hours after the crash.

 (Copyright (c) 2019 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)